 - A few drops of liquid dish detergent

-- Mix all ingredients together and pour it into a fine mist spray bottle.
+- Mix all ingredients together and pour the mixture into a fine-mist spray bottle.

 - Sweep or vacuum your floors first.

 - Spray the cleaner in a fine mist low over the surface area to be cleaned.

 - Allow it to set for a few minutes.

 - Use a microfiber mop or towel to wipe it up.